Cyclotomic Factors and LRS-Degeneracy: Algorithms for Detecting Cyclotomic Factors

 \section{Algorithms for Detecting Cyclotomic Factors}

 In this section we present an effective method of determining which cyclotomic polynomials, if any, divide a given polynomial.
 Once again, our method is ``refined brute force''.

-An obvious way to determine the cyclotomic factors would be first to compute the irreducible factors, and then use the method of Section~\ref{sec:test-cyclo} to test each factor for being cyclotomic~---~this is practical only for moderate degrees.
-This specific task has already been studied and elegantly solved by Beukers and Smyth: in~\cite{SB02} there is a remarkably short and simple algorithm for finding the product of the cyclotomic factors of a square-free polynomial.
+An obvious way to determine the cyclotomic factors would be first to compute the irreducible factors, and then use the method of Section~\ref{sec:test-cyclo} to test each factor for being cyclotomic~---~this approach is practical only for moderate degrees.
+The task of finding all cyclotomic factors has already been studied and elegantly solved by Beukers and Smyth: in~\cite{SB02} there is a remarkably short and simple algorithm for finding the product of the cyclotomic factors of a square-free polynomial.
 However, they did not address the matter of identifying each individual cyclotomic factor.
 We present a new effective algorithm which identifies quickly a list of indexes of cyclotomic factors.
 It is possible that the list contains a few false positives, though their presence is ``unlikely''; the candidate indexes can be tested by trial division.

 Let $f \in \ZZ[x]$ be the polynomial whose cyclotomic factors we wish to find.
-We list here some potential preprocessing steps~---~they are not required for correctness, yet could make the overall computation faster (but in our implementation there was no benefit): \begin{itemize} \item Take the radical: $f \gets f/\gcd(f,f')$ \item Extract the palindromic part: $f \gets \gcd(f,\rev(f))$ \item Extract the product of the cyclotomic factors using the Beukers {\&} Smyth algorithm~---~this can be costly if $f$ has high degree \end{itemize}
+We list here some potential preprocessing steps~---~they are not required for correctness, yet could make the overall computation faster (though in our implementation there was no benefit): \begin{itemize} \item Take the radical: $f \gets f/\gcd(f,f')$ \item Extract the palindromic part: $f \gets \gcd(f,\rev(f))$ \item Extract the product of the cyclotomic factors using the Beukers {\&} Smyth algorithm~---~this can be costly if $f$ has high degree \end{itemize}